Baltimore sees deadliest January in nearly 50 years with latest homicide

 “The Baltimore Police Department continues to work with area law enforcement partners to increase visibility and with community organizations to identify and apprehend violent offenders,” the statement said.

 A goal of Mayor Brandon Scott’s administration is to reduce gun violence by 15% over a year.
-But so far, homicides are up by 9 compared to this date last year, and nonfatal shootings are up by 11, with 56 people injured in shootings this year.
+But so far, homicides are up by nine victims compared to this date last year, and nonfatal shootings are up by 11, with 56 people injured in shootings this year.